Returns #t if, for some member of nl, proc does not return #f

 (node-list-head nl k)

 Returns a node-list comprising the first k members of nl.
-If nl has k or fewer members, returns nl.
-This could be defined as follows.

 (define (node-list-head nl i)